microsoft/BotBuilder-V3/en-us/node/builder/guides/deploying-to-azure.md

 ## Test your Azure bot with the Bot Framework Emulator

 If you have not done it already, install the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/).
-Start the Bot Framework Emulator, and paste the url of your newly deployed bot into the appropriate field.
+Start the Bot Framework Emulator, and paste the url of your newly deployed bot into the *Bot Url* field.
 Make sure that:

 * The protocol is https
 * App Id and App Secret match the values you've set in code